-No, and EMDR interestingly enough, when I studied Daoist stuff with Mantak Chia, we used it...
-We didn't call it EMDR, it's actually a Daoist technique that we use in energy work to clear patterns or loops that people get stuck in.
+No, and EMDR interestingly enough, when I studied Taoist stuff with Mantak Chia, we used it...
+We didn't call it EMDR, it's actually a Taoist technique that we use in energy work to clear patterns or loops that people get stuck in.
 It's interesting you're using that because that's... yeah.
 We're taught at very effective for trauma and loops.

 Caitlin Priday: (46:36)

 Mm-hmm (affirmative).
 Yeah.
 Well, we do it in kinesiology as well.
 It's more like a subconscious... like sabotage programmes we call them, where it's like the brain goes into internal conflicts or reversals.
 So the brain kind of fries itself when it's gone through trauma.

 But EMDR has been really helpful for me because it was predominantly used to people that have gone through really hectic PTSD.
 They started using it on like war victims and stuff, and it just kind of helps turn off a memory.
 Because when somebody's rerunning a traumatic memory and over and over again, their amygdala is unable to get out of fight or flight.
 So it just helps people calm down the fight or flight, or freeze response.

 Caitlin Priday: (47:16)

 So that's been helpful for me, but parts therapy has been more interesting.
 That's what I've been going into recently and that's more shadow work.
 It's like calling out archetypes within ourselves and letting them have the chair.
 We move in the room and we'll sit on the chair and it's a bit more interactive and you actually let that part say what it wants to say.